Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Ultimately, the challenge will be to strike a balance between protection, permitting future commercialisation and having enough information to assess safety.

-As noted in Section C above, being computerised, autonomous vehicles are likely to generate a significant volume of data and information.
+As noted above, being computerized, autonomous vehicles are likely to generate a significant volume of data and information.
 Who “owns” all this data that will be generated?
 Is it the owner of the vehicle; the occupants of the vehicle if they are not the owner; or the manufacturer, which causes the vehicle to store and collect the data?

 Traditionally, the “ownership” of compilations of data has been seen as a form of intellectual property.
 The advent of “big data”, however, has brought some significant challenges to the way intellectual property law conceives of and deals with data.
 As explained below, on a legal analysis, “big data” is less of a purely intellectual property issue about “ownership”, and more of an issue about granting access to data and records about a person, as discussed in the previous Section.

 Copyright protects compilations of data as a form of “literary work.”
 Under the Copyright Act, copyright does not exist in “authorless works” that are created without the input of a human author.
-This situation may arise where a computerised device is autonomously capturing images or data without human input.
+This situation may arise where a computerized device is autonomously capturing images or data without human input.
 It also requires a basic level of skill and care in the selection and arrangement of data.

 As noted above, Australian law does not recognise data, or mere information, itself as a type of property that can be owned, or bought and sold, but rather it is the confidentiality of that data that may be protected.
 Each case is to be assessed on its own circumstances, but if the person collecting the data guards its security and prevents it from reaching the public domain, it may have the necessary quality of “confidence” to qualify as confidential information.
 The collector is likely to be the vehicle manufacturer, for example, if the data is collected by on-board computers and securely transmitted back to the manufacturer for aggregating and analysis.
 This protection will depend on the steps taken to collect and protect the information and the degree to which the information is not already publicly available.
 In practice, the person who controls the confidentiality of the information will enjoy the commercial advantage.